RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 = Can I use a direct embed in an HTML page? =

-Sure (but not recommended), you can go to the TEXT part in WordPress editor (in each page you have one) and copy paste a code that looks like that.
+Sure (but not recommended), you can go to the TEXT part in Moodle editor (in each page you have one) and copy paste a code that looks like that.
 Note: you will need to replace the "chatcode" text in this example below with your own 8 digit Rumbletalk code.
 You can also play with the width and height figures.